About me

 I link computational descriptions of learning to mechanistic and algorithmic accounts of how related neural dynamics support the rapid and flexible updating of internal representations on slow (hours) and fast (seconds) timescales.

-I use a variety of experimental and quantitative approaches - neural recording and perturbation tools, behavioural assays in rodents, neural network models, latent variable modeling, deep learning, and statistical analysis of high-dimensional data.
+I combine data-driven and theoretical approaches, including network models, latent variable modeling, deep learning, and statistical analysis of high-dimensional data.
 I am also interested in data-driven dynamical systems modelling and control, which are critical for closed-loop interrogation of brain-and-behaviour (e.g. with optogenetics or electrical stimulation) by better accounting for the system dynamics.
+I have also done experimental work as a graduate student including neural recording and perturbations and behavioural assays in rodents.

 Current work